-Tarzan first runs into a pithecanthropus by the name of Ta-den, a mostly normal looking white man except for the prehensile tail and ape like feet and hands he sports.
-Ta-den is of the race called Ho-don, and later the two encounter and team-up with Om-at, the Waz-don chief of the tribe of Kor-ul-ja.
-The Waz-don are a race of black skinned men that are covered in fur, but they also have prehensile tails and ape-like feet much like the Ho-don.
+Tarzan first runs into a Pithecanthropus by the name of Ta-den, a mostly normal-looking white man except for the prehensile tail and ape-like feet and hands he sports.
+Ta-den is of the race called Ho-don, and later the two encounter and team up with Om-at, the Waz-don chief of the tribe of Kor-ul-ja.
+The Waz-don are a race of black-skinned men that are covered in fur, but they also have prehensile tails and ape-like feet much like the Ho-don.
 These two races are enemies, and it’s only the mutual friendship of Tarzan that keeps these two bitter enemies from each other throats.
 The big sticking point is of course religion.
-The Ho-don people believe God to be tailless while the Was-don disagree on this point, and it’s only Tarzan’s force of personality that keeps these two from fighting about it.
+The Ho-don people believe God to be tailless while the Was-don disagrees on this point, and it’s only Tarzan’s force of personality that keeps these two from fighting about it.

 Trivia Note: Blending a Tarzan story with “The Man Who Would Be King” reappeared in the 1948 Johnny Weissmuller movie Tarzan and the Mermaid.

 When the story is not dealing with Tarzan impersonating the son of the local god, and trying to overthrow their sacrificial rituals to boot, the book would briefly cut to a mysterious character sporting nothing but a loincloth and carrying an Enfield rifle.
 In the previous book I found it odd that Jack Clayton, Jane and Tarzan’s son, was not contacted by his father when Jane was presumed murdered, but now Jack “Korak the Killer” is back.
 I’m not sure if Burroughs intended the final reveal of this “mysterious” character to be Tarzan’s son to be a surprise, but just how many loincloth-wearing jungle gods are out there?